-AGP is committed to offering training/service which provides equality of opportunities and freedom from all discrimination for their entire client group, volunteers and staff.
+AGP is committed to offering service which provides equality of opportunities and freedom from all discrimination for their entire client group, volunteers and staff.

 There are many important issues that may affect our client group such as race, culture, age and ethnicity.
-AGP strive to eliminate any sure disadvantage and particularly confronts the foundermental issues of racism, sexism and discriminations against people with disabilities.
+AGP strives to eliminate any sure disadvantage and particularly confronts the fundamental issues of racism, sexism and discriminations against people with disabilities.

 The Principle of Equal Opportunity in service and employment.